 Muriel Ilene Riehl

-To send flowers in memory of Muriel Ilene Riehl, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Muriel Ilene Riehl, please visit our Heartfelt Sympathies Store.

 It is with great sadness that we announce the passing of our mother, grandmother and friend, Muriel Riehl, of Creighton, on December 24, 2019.

 Muriel was predeceased by her loving husband Allan in 2001; her sons Richard (Betty) and Perry (June) of Creighton; and her daughter Judy (Kirby) of Ainsworth, BC.
 Also waiting to welcome Muriel are her mother and father, Irvin and Matthea Olson; and her sisters Jean (Mike) Holunga and Alene Sibilack; and her brother Vern (Yvette) Olson.

 She is survived and greatly missed by her sons Barry (Carol) of Nelson, BC and Dave and Bob of Creighton.
 Also left to mourn are her sister Alva (Wilf) Focht of Edmonton, her brother Mitch of Millet, AB, 13 grandchildren, 10 great grandchildren, one great, great grandchild and many nieces, nephews and friends.